-The deans, provost and the director of academic planning/budget will discuss the staffing requests in light of the information submitted by the chairs.
+The associate provost and academic dean, provost and the director of academic planning/budget will discuss the staffing requests in light of the information submitted by the chairs.
 New positions, especially new tenure-track positions, are rare.
 The provost will authorize a position only when adequate funds are available for the position and when the position is consistent with larger institutional needs and priorities.
 Once a hire has been approved by provost, the department chair can begin the requisite paperwork involved in the recruitment process.